-The term 'Washington Mutual Bank' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Washington Mutual Bank' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Washington Mutual Bank, affectionately referred to as WaMu for decades, used to be the largest savings and loan financial institution in the United States until its spectacular collapse that occurred at the height of the financial crisis in 2008.
 Ironically, the bank was no longer a mutual company from 1983 onward because of its decision to demutualize and evolve into a publically traded company.

 Before Washington Mutual Bank suddenly failed without warning, at the end of June 2008 it commanded a substantial asset balance of $307 billion and numbered 2,239 retail bank branches covering 15 different states.
 The bank had 43,198 employees and 4,932 automated teller machines.
 Deposit liabilities totaled $188.3 billion plus $82.9 billion in loans to the Federal Home Loan Bank.
 Its subordinated debt amounted to $7.8 billion.